Interstate 295 (Delaware–Pennsylvania): Original construction

+Since completion

 At its original northern terminus, the freeway continued west as I-95 toward the Scudder Falls Bridge while I-95 was proposed to head north along the Somerset Freeway.
 In 1983, the Somerset Freeway portion of I-95 was canceled as a result of community opposition.
-In the 1990s, the northern terminus of I-295 was moved to the US 1 interchange in Lawrence Township, with the route west of there replaced by an extended I-95.
+In the 1990s, the northern terminus of I-295 was moved to the exit for US 1 in Lawrence Township, with the route west of there replaced by an extended I-95.
 Due to the cancelation of the Somerset Freeway, a gap existed along I-95 in New Jersey.
-To bridge the gap, motorists from northbound I-95 were directed to follow I-295 southbound and I-195 eastbound to reach the New Jersey Turnpike to continue north along I-95, and vice versa.
+To bridge the gap, motorists from northbound I-95 were directed to follow I-295 southbound and I-195 eastbound to reach the New Jersey Turnpike at exit 7A to continue north along I-95, and vice versa.

 In 1995, the southbound rest area along I-295 in Burlington County was named for radio personality Howard Stern.
 Governor Christine Todd Whitman named the rest area after Stern as payback for him granting Whitman airtime during her 1993 gubernatorial campaign.
 A plaque proclaiming the rest area as the "Howard Stern Rest Stop" was installed, with an image of Stern poking his head from an outhouse.
 Days after the plaque was installed, it was stolen and later mailed to Stern.
 In 2003, the rest areas along I-295 in Burlington County were closed as part of funding cuts in Governor Jim McGreevey's budget, saving the state $1 million a year.

+In 2004, reconstruction was completed to the portion between exit 32 and exit 40.
+Sound walls were also installed along the rest of the road.

 I-295, like many other highways in New Jersey, once had solar-powered emergency callboxes every mile (1 mi); the use of the callboxes became limited due to the increasing popularity of cellphones.
-To save on maintenance costs, NJDOT removed these callboxes in 2005.
+To save on maintenance costs, the New Jersey Department of Transportation removed these callboxes in 2005.